trpc-group/trpc-cpp/docs/en/admin_service.md

     You can choose to override the `CommandHandle` interface or the `Handle` interface to implement the control logic.

     * CommandHandle: It can conveniently return data in JSON format, suitable for commands accessed through the command line.
-    * Handle: It allows flexible control over the format of the returned results, for example, returning data in HTML format.
+    * Handle: It allows flexible control over the format of the returned results, for example, return data in HTML format.

     Example: